stclib/STC/README.md

 STC - Smart Template Containers for C
 =====================================

-News: Version 4.1 RC (Feb 2023)
+News: Version 4.1 RC2 (Feb 2023)
 ------------------------------------------------
 Major changes:
 - Signed sizes and indices for all containers (no more mixing unsigned/signed bugs).
-- A new exciting [**cspan**](docs/cspan_api.md) single/multi-dimensional array view.
+- A new exciting [**cspan**](docs/cspan_api.md) single/multi-dimensional array view (with numpy-like slicing).
 - Updates on cregex with several new unicode character classes.
 - Uppercase flow-control macros (ccommon.h).
 Lowercase macros are [still supported](include/stc/priv/altnames.h).
+- Some API changes in cregex and cstr.
 - [See detailed changes for version 4](#version-4).

 Introduction
 ------------
 STC is a *modern*, *templated*, *user-friendly*, *type-safe*, *very fast* and *compact* container library for C99.
-The API is fairly similar to c++ STL, but a bit more uniform across the containers and takes inspiration from Rust and Python as well.
+The API has similarities with c++ STL, but is more uniform across the containers and takes inspiration from Rust and Python as well.
 It is an advantage to know how these containers work in other languages, like Java, C# or C++, but it's not required.

 This library allows you to manage both trivial to very complex data in a wide variety of containers without the need for boilerplate code.
 You may specify element-cloning, -comparison, -destruction and